carlosdavila91/carlosdavila91.github.io/_drafts/2020-06-01-sant-boi-models.md

   <img src="{{site.baseurl}}/images/sant-boi-models/ml-explained.jpeg">
 </p>

-Sometimes, variables are refered as attributes or features, being attributes the prefered one.
+Sometimes, variables are prefered as attributes or features, being attributes the preferred one.

 ## Configuration